The Re-enactors troupe posing in front of a heritage barn

 Jasmin Sandhu, Stage Manager

-Jasmin (she/her) is a stage manager working and living with gratitude and recognition that I am an uninvited settler on the unceded & sovereign territories of the Coast Salish peoples of the sə̓lílwətaʔɬ, xʷməθkʷəy̓əm, and Sḵwx̱wú7mesh Nations.
+Jasmin is a stage manager working and living with gratitude and recognition that she is an uninvited settler on the unceded & sovereign territories of the Coast Salish peoples of the sə̓lílwətaʔɬ, xʷməθkʷəy̓əm, and Sḵwx̱wú7mesh Nations.
 She is a fat, queer, 1st generation immigrant POC theatre collaborator, book collector & mother.
 Jasmin’s artistic practices prioritize radical empathy & intention.
 Select stage management credits; Medicine (Pi Theatre), Fat Joke (Neworld Theatre), How Black Mothers Say I Love You (ASM, the frank theatre), Truth & Lies (Pi Theatre), Teenage Dick (ASM, ACTC), The Three Little Pigs (CTYP), Classic Country Roads (ASM, Chemainus Theatre Festival), FOR EVER, NOW, WAVE/S, HORIZON/S, OVERTURE/S, Reveal + Tell & What If (ASM, Ballet BC), East Van Panto: Alice in Wonderland (ApSM, Theatre Replacement), No Child (ApSM, ACTC), It’s a Wonderful Life & Herringbone (ApSM, Patrick Street Productions), Next to Normal & The Nether (West Moon Theatre).

-*The participation of these Artists are arranged by permission of Canadian Actors’ Equity Association under the provisions of the Dance • Opera • Theatre Policy.
+*The participation of these artists are arranged by permission of Canadian Actors’ Equity Association under the provisions of the Dance, Opera & Theatre Policy.

 Accolades